Step 3: Evaluate Bids & Select Service Provider

 If you do not receive any bids during your 28-day competitive bidding period, you have a few options for how to proceed:

-- Repost the FCC Form 461 for 28 additional days to solicit more bids.
+- Repost the FCC Form 461 for a minimum of 28 additional days to solicit more bids.

 - If you are already receiving the requested service under an existing contract, use your current contract as a “standing bid” to obtain the requested services or equipment.
-However, please note that the current contract must have been signed and the services installed before the competitive bidding process began.
+The current contract must have been signed and the services installed before the competitive bidding process began.

 Sign a Service Agreement

-Once you select a service provider, you may sign a contract with the selected provider on or after the Allowable Contract Selection Date (ACSD), the 29th day after the FCC Form 461 posting date.
+Once you select a service provider, you may enter into a service agreement or sign a contract with the selected provider on or after the Allowable Contract Selection Date (ACSD), the day after the number of days the FCC Form 461 is posted on the USAC website.
 If you enter into a new contract or service agreement before the ASCD, you will be denied funding.

-The next step after signing a service agreement with your service provider is to submit the FCC Form 462 (Funding Request Form).
-This form provides information about the services, equipment, or network facilities selected and certifies that those services were the most cost-effective option of the offers received.
+The next step after signing a service agreement with your service provider is to submit the FCC Form 462 (Funding Request).
+This form provides information about the services, equipment, or network facilities selected, and certifies that those services were the most cost-effective option of the offers received.
 When you file your FCC Form 462, you must submit a contract or other documentation that clearly identifies:

 - The service provider(s) selected and the HCP(s) that will receive the services;